This blog post was originally posted on March 28, 2019 and was updated on September 29, 2020.

 Where to get it: L’Arcangelo’s carbonara is now almost as legendary as the dish itself.

 5. Pasta alla Norma

-Where to get it: Pasta alla Norma is best eaten in a restaurant specializing in Sicilian cuisine.
+Where to get it: Pasta alla Norma is best at a restaurant specializing in Sicilian cuisine.
 We’re big fans of Trattoria Melo.